SYNOPSIS

 -i -

-Reads an unencrypted private (or public) key file in SSH2-compatible format and writes an OpenSSH compatible private (or public) key to the standard output. secsh-keygen also reads the RFC 4716 SSH Public Key File Format.
-This option allows importing keys from several commercial SSH implementations.
+This option will read an unencrypted private (or public) key file in the format specified by the -m option and print an OpenSSH compatible private (or public) key to stdout.
+This option allows importing keys from other software, including several commercial SSH implementations.
+The default import format is RFC4716.

 -l -

-Shows fingerprint of specified private or public key file.
-Private RSA1 keys are also supported.
-For RSA and DSA keys, ssh-keygen tries to find the matching public key file and prints its fingerprint.
-When combined with
+Show fingerprint of specified public key file.
+For RSA and DSA keys secsh-keygen tries to find the matching public key file and prints its fingerprint.
+If combined with

 Provides the new passphrase.